the-second-trial/xmd-examples/assignment-complex-calc/README.md

-# Assignment on Line Integral
+# Assignment on Complex Calculus
-This document is an assignment for Math students.
-Subject is Complex Analysis.
+This document is an assignment for Math undergraduate students.
+Subject is _Complex Analysis_.

 ## Target formats
 This document is designed to be compiled using these templates: